dr-marek-jaskula/TestsUniversity/test/Customers.Api.Tests.Integration/ReadMe.md

 Then, it behaves in a completely different way (different queries and other).

 Look at the bottom of the CustomerApiFactory for a proper way

+## Snapshop testing

+We use the Verify.Xunit NuGet Package.
+Snapshot testing is introduced in "Customer.Api.Tests.Integration" -> SnapshotTesting